-And as part of the FSC Global Strategic Plan 2015-2020, they have set a bold goal to more than double the share of global forest-based trade to 20 percent.
+As part of the FSC Global Strategic Plan 2015-2020, one of the main goals was to more than double the share of global forest-based trade to 20 percent.
 The implementation plan explains the steps that FSC is making in order to meet this goal.
 The work being done each and every day is contributing to said goal, and each year, is documented what we was achieved in the annual review.

 FSC is a global not-for-profit organization that sets the standards for what is a responsibly managed forest, both environmentally and socially.

 When timber leaves an FSC-certified forest we ensure companies along the supply chain meet our best practice standards also, so that when a product bears the FSC logo, you can be sure it’s been made from responsible sources.
 In this way, FSC certification helps forests remain thriving environments for generations to come, by helping you make ethical and responsible choices at your local supermarket, bookstore, furniture retailer, and beyond.